Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network: Results and Discussion

 \subsection{Training Details}

-We randomly extract $16$ patches of size $64\times 64$ from each HR and bicubic interpolated LR image during training for a batch update.
-We augment the patches by horizontal flip, vertical flip, and $90$-degree rotation and randomly choose each augmentation with $50\%$ probability.
-We normalize each input into $[0, 1]$ before feeding to the network.
-We train each model for $1,000$ iterations which is equivalent to $0.8$ million batch update.
-To ensure better convergence, we use trained model of scale factor $\times2$ as initialization for other scale factors.
-We use Xavier initialization~\cite{xav} for initializing model of scaling factor $2$.
-We train our model with PyTorch framework and update weights with Adam optimizer~\cite{adam}.
-The learning rate is initialized to $10^{-4}$ and reduced to half after every $400$ iterations.
+We use the DIV2K dataset~\cite{dataset, datasetpaper} for training, which contains $800$ training images and $100$ images for validation.
+Five standard benchmark testing datasets, namely Set5~\cite{set5}, Set14~\cite{set14}, BSD100~\cite{bsd100}, Urban100~\cite{urban100}, Manga109~\cite{manga109} are used for performance analysis.
+We randomly extract patches of size $64\times 64$ from each HR and bicubic interpolated LR image during training for a batch update.
+Each batch contains $16$ patches.
+We augment the patches by horizontal flip, vertical flip, and $90$-degree rotation and randomly choose each augmentation with a $50\%$ probability.
+Each input patch is normalized into $[0, 1]$ before feeding to the network.
+We train each model with the PyTorch framework for $1000$ epochs, where a single epoch constitutes $1000$ batch updates.
+Adam optimizer~\cite{adam} is used to update the weights.
+The learning rate is initialized to $10^{-4}$ and reduced to half after every $200$ iterations.
 We use mean-squared error to optimize model parameters.
-We extract $64\times 64$ patches from high variance regions of validation images to choose the best model for testing.
-During testing, we clip the output between $[0, 1]$ and map into an 8-bit unsigned integer format.
-For a fair comparison, we remove boundary pixels of each test image based on the scaling factor for image quality evaluation as described in vdsr paper~\cite{vdsr}.